Collections containing primary materials on railroads.

-Correspondence, photographs, and publications of horticultural agent and director of Agricultural Development Department of the Missouri Pacific Lines.
-Similar materials relative to his participation in short courses on railroad transportation of agricultural products; membership in Friends of the Land Society, Civitan Club, American Railway Development Association.
+The papers of Ashleigh P. Boles contain correspondence, photographs, and publications of horticultural agent and director of Agricultural Development Department of the Missouri Pacific Lines.
+The collection also contains similar materials relative to his participation in short courses on railroad transportation of agricultural products and membership in Friends of the Land Society, Civitan Club, and American Railway Development Association.

 Boone County and Jefferson City Railroad Company Petition, 1866, (C1472)

 The collection consists of a petition for condemning land which James E. Johnson refused to convey to the railroad.
 Petition to G.H.
 Burckhartt, Judge of the Boone County Circuit Court, and summons to James E. Johnson to appear at the Columbia Courthouse.

 Botts-Lewis Family, Letters, 1837-1877, (C0213)

 Letters from the Botts and Lewis families in Virginia to the Peyton and James Botts families in Missouri.
 Farm crops, operations, land conditions, prayer meetings, collection of debts, slave prices, family matters, and other miscellaneous topics.

 4.75 linear feet, 21 volumes, 3 rolls of microfilm

 The papers of the St. Louis businessman, writer, and historian contain correspondence, scrapbooks, book sale announcements, and miscellaneous materials, with an emphasis on St. Louis and Missouri history.

 Brinkerhoff and Smith Land Agency and Loan Company, Papers, 1867-1878, (C0055)